-- The building of homes, driveways, sidewalks, and roads results in compaction of soil which physically damages the roots and starve them of water and nutrients. - Lawns around oak trees can lead to diseases caused by too much water impacting the trunk or the shallow roots.
+- The building of homes, driveways, sidewalks, and roads results in compaction of soil which physically damages tree roots and starve them of water and nutrients. - Lawns around oak trees can lead to diseases caused by too much water impacting the trunk or the shallow roots.

 - Planting in the root zone of an oak can cause mechanical damage to the roots and watering new plants can lead to diseases.
-If you must plant select small droughttolerant plants and plant far away from trunk. - Overspray from herbicides can damage oaks. - Raking all the fallen oaks leaves can starve the tree of nutrients.
+If you must plant select small droughttolerant plants and plant far away from trunk. - Overspray from herbicides can damage oaks. - String trimmer damage can introduce pathogens. - Raking all the fallen oaks leaves can starve the tree of nutrients.